Kermitsmittle/PLC-Programming-Portfolio/Demos/README.md

-# Demo Projects – Work in Progress\n\nThis directory contains a sandbox of automation demo projects developed using Structured Text (IEC 61131-3) within the CODESYS V3.5 environment.\n\nThese modular, simulation-ready projects focus on real-world automation logic implemented with:\n\n- Function Blocks & STRUCTs\n- Sequencing logic\n- Timers, counters, and interlocks\n- Visualization components where applicable\n\nEach demo starts as a simple concept but illustrates the complexity of real industrial automation problems when scaled.\n\n---\n\n## Demo Index\n\n### 1.
-Bin Tipper Automation (/conveyor-bin-tipper)\nA fully simulated bin handling and tipping system utilizing three conveyors, sensors, and a stepper motor.
-Originating from a Reddit thread, this is the first major demo showcasing modular conveyor control logic.\n\nFeatures include:\n- Conveyor sequencing with deliberate delays\n- Sensor-triggered logical operations\n- Stepper motor pulse and direction control\n- Clean modular architecture based on Function Blocks and STRUCTs\n- Suitable for beginners wanting practical ST examples\n\nIncludes:\n- Complete CODESYS project files\n- Simulation setup details\n- Detailed code commentary\n\n---\n\n### 2.
-HVAC Surgery Room Automation (/hvac-surgery-room)\nA comprehensive, exam-level simulation of a hospital HVAC system managing airflow, pressure, and environment across multiple surgery rooms.\n\nHighlights:\n- PID control loops for temperature and pressure regulation\n- Multi-zone environmental sensor integration\n- Robust safety interlocks and alarm systems\n- Expandable and scalable control strategy\n- Real-world relevance to critical medical facilities\n\nPlanned Contents (soon):\n- Full PLC program architecture\n- I/O simulation mapping\n- Design and logic commentary\n\n---\n\n## Upcoming Projects\n\n- Conveyor Safety System\n- Multi-floor Lift Control\n- Industrial Washing Line Automation\n\nEach future demo will feature:\n- Wiring logic schematics\n- Functional programming breakdowns\n- Visualizations when applicable\n- Design rationale and reflections\n\n---\n\n## Collaboration and Challenges\n\nIf you have an automation challenge or improvement suggestion, feel free to open an issue or message me on GitHub.
-Collaborative problem solving is encouraged.\n\n---\n\n*Note: All projects are works in progress and will be updated regularly with new features, documentation, and refinements.*\n"# PLC & Industrial Automation Demo Projects – Nathanael K Binu (@kermitsmittle
+# Demo Projects – Work in Progress

+This directory contains a sandbox of automation demo projects developed using Structured Text (IEC 61131-3) within the CODESYS V3.5 environment.

+These modular, simulation-ready projects focus on real-world automation logic implemented with:

+- Function Blocks & STRUCTs

+- Sequencing logic

+- Timers, counters, and interlocks

+- Visualization components where applicable

+Each demo starts as a simple concept but illustrates the complexity of real industrial automation problems when scaled.

+# Demo Index

+## Bin Tipper Automation (/conveyor-bin-tipper)
+A fully simulated bin handling and tipping system utilizing three conveyors, sensors, and a stepper motor.
+Originating from a Reddit thread, this is the first major demo showcasing modular conveyor control logic.

+### Features include:

+- Conveyor sequencing with deliberate delays

+- Sensor-triggered logical operations

+- Stepper motor pulse and direction control

+- Clean modular architecture based on Function Blocks and STRUCTs

+Suitable for beginners wanting practical ST examples

+### Includes:

+- Complete CODESYS project files

+- Simulation setup details

+- Detailed code commentary

+## HVAC Surgery Room Automation (/hvac-surgery-room)
+A comprehensive, exam-level simulation of a hospital HVAC system managing airflow, pressure, and environment across multiple surgery rooms.

+### Highlights:

+- PID control loops for temperature and pressure regulation

+- Multi-zone environmental sensor integration

+- Robust safety interlocks and alarm systems

+- Expandable and scalable control strategy

+Re  al-world relevance to critical medical facilities

+#### Planned Contents (soon):

+- Full PLC program architecture

+- I/O simulation mapping

+- Design and logic commentary

+- Upcoming Projects

+- Conveyor Safety System

+- Multi-floor Lift Control

+- Industrial Washing Line Automation

+- Each future demo will feature:

+- Wiring logic schematics

+- Functional programming breakdowns

+- Visualizations when applicable

+- Design rationale and reflections

+- Collaboration and Challenges

+If you have an automation challenge or improvement suggestion, feel free to open an issue or message me on GitHub.
+Collaborative problem solving is encouraged.